british-council/product-finder-widget/README.md

 ```

 ### Configuration object
-You can configure your widget using folowing option:
+You can configure your widget using following option:

 | Key               | Description                                            | Default value                     |
 | ----------------  | -----------                                            | -----------                       |